Twisterking/applicant-coding-tests/PseudoCode-Test1.md

 starter.NAME = DATA.starter.dish.name
 starter.TIME = DATA.starter.$.time
 starter.STEPS = []
-FOR EACH step in DATA.starter.dish.steps DO
+FOR EACH step IN DATA.starter.dish.steps DO
   ADD STEP TO starter.STEPS WITH
     COUNT = step.count AND
     TEXT = step.$